-Mahogany Speaks is a nurse with more than 20 yrs of exp. in healthcare & 10+ yrs in Blogging.
-She has a Master's Degree in Healthcare Mgmt.
+Mahogany Speaks is a nurse with 20 yrs of exp. in healthcare & 14+ yrs in Blogging.
+She has an MBA in HCM & owns an article writing svc co.

 Toothaches are horrific and downright unbearable.
 More than 90 percent of adults suffer from some degree of tooth decay that may eventually lead to a throbbing or steady pain around the site of your tooth.